-NOTE (7/21/22): Vivian's in-person studio is now full.
-However, the Studio is currently enrolling students for virtual piano lessons with Instructors below.
+NOTE (7/21/22): The Studio is currently enrolling students for virtual piano lessons with Instructors below.
 All Studio Pianists benefit from regularly scheduled virtual and in-person concerts in Chevy Chase.
-The Studio is also offering a new hybrid option: weekly virtual lessons with a studio teacher PLUS one monthly, in-person lesson with Vivian.
+The Studio is offering a new hybrid option: weekly virtual lessons with a studio teacher PLUS one monthly, in-person lesson with Vivian.
+Vivian's weekly in-person studio is now full.
 To register or inquire, please fill out the form at the above blue button.
 Thank you!

 The Juilliard School, DMA, MM

 Vivian has taught piano for over 35 years, performs as Artist Faculty for the Juilliard K-12 Department and serves as Piano Department Lead of Summer Performing Arts with Juilliard.
 While celebrating the abilities of each student, Vivian strives to help them: